Neo: The World Ends with You (The World Ends With You) Accessibility Report

 Similar Games With More Accessibility Features for Getting Started

-If you want to play Neo: The World Ends with You, but it doesn't offer the Getting Started accessibility features you require, this similar game extends the Getting Started accessibility:
+If you want to play Neo: The World Ends with You, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Neo: The World Ends with You has 6 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 6 accessibility features for Reading in Neo: The World Ends with You which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 High Contrast Text: Text colour contrasts to the background or can be adjusted to be.
 The text in menus, instructions and other information is presented in high contrast with a solid background.